Genji-MS/PrimitiveGif/README.md

 go test
 ```

-The test script will ensure that primitive has been installed correctly
+The test script will ensure that primitive has been installed correctly.
-If the test fails, follow the instructions in the error message and re test
+If the test fails, follow the instructions in the error message then re-test

 To run the script, place any number of .png files in the local directory and use